 Parents generally agree that camping (and any kind of traveling) can be a real challenge with toddlers, especially crawlers and those just learning to walk.
 The best advice for camping with toddlers is to ignore the dirt on their faces, hands and bodies unless it is time to eat or sleep.
 Know that the tent will be just as dirty as outside.
 Put your toddler in slip-on shoes like Crocs for easy in-and-out of the tent.
 Aseptic milk (in your grocery store or online: Horizon Organic Milk, Aseptic Cartons) can save you precious cooler space, and individually packaged snacks will keep grubby hands out of the food supply.

-It’s never too early to teach your toddler about campfire safety.
+It’s never too early to teach your toddler how to be safe around a campfire.
 Bring along a booster seat with straps to contain your child while eating and when the campfire is going.
 If your child is at a particularly difficult age where he or she does exactly the opposite of what you say (The Terrible Twos!), choose to forgo a campfire that trip and spend a fun evening in the tent playing games.
 Young kids usually love to play with flashlights, so this can provide a lot of entertainment at night.

 California Beach Camping Spots For Kids

 (San Diego camping) San Elijo State Beach: Book early.
-San Elijo beach review
+San Elijo State Beach

 (Los Angeles camping) Leo Carrillo State Beach: Where L.A. goes to camp.
-Leo Carrillo beach review
+Leo Carrillo Campground

 (Santa Cruz camping) New Brighton State Beach: Beautiful on a sunny day.
 Blufftop campsites look over the beach.